DaemonAlex/EmergencyVehicleMenu/README.md

-# Police Vehicle Modification System for QBCore
+# Police Vehicle Modification System for QBCore/QBX

 This resource enables a comprehensive vehicle modification system for FiveM servers running the QBCore framework, specifically tailored for emergency vehicles.
 Players with the 'police' job can automatically enhance their vehicle's performance mods to level 4 upon accessing the modification menu and further customize their vehicles with skins and extras.